- May 12, 2003

 In "Iridion II," humanity's peace is threatened when the vicious IRIDION forces return after a century, taking over all colonized systems.
 As a lone SHN Fighter pilot, you must travel through vast galaxies, battle over 200 enemies, and reach the IRIDION mainframe to save Earth.
 The game features 5 galaxies, 15 planets, and intense shoot-'em-up action.

-- The game features an outstanding soundtrack, considered one of the best on the Game Boy Advance.
+- The game features an impressive soundtrack that is considered one of the best on the Game Boy Advance.

-- It offers a good amount of content with 15 stages and engaging visuals, making it enjoyable for fans of the genre.
+- It offers a good amount of content with 15 stages and engaging visuals, making it a nostalgic experience for fans of the original.

-- The port lacks modern graphical updates and does not support higher resolutions, resulting in poor visual quality on modern displays.
+- The port lacks modern graphical updates and does not support higher resolutions, making it visually unappealing on modern displays.

-- The control scheme can be counterintuitive, making it difficult for players to figure out how to play effectively.
+- The control scheme can be counterintuitive, and players may struggle to figure out the controls, especially when using an arcade stick.

 “An easygoing shmup for the Game Boy Advance that has a soundtrack among the best of the system, and also an impressive presentation overall.”